What Is an Emergency Room Doctor?

 An ER doctor’s residency must be completed in a facility that is approved by the Residency Review Committee.

 There are over 9,400 graduate medical education programs in the United States.
-The field is highly competitive, and acceptance is based on academic performance and and recommendations by medical school professors.
+The field is highly competitive, and acceptance is based on academic performance and recommendations by medical school professors.

 Earn an Emergency Medicine Certification

-Extra Requirements
+Emergency Room Doctor Extra Requirements

-Fellowships may be required if an ER doctor takes up a special branch of emergency medicine such as medical toxicology, pediatric emergency medicine, or sports medicine.
+Fellowships may be required if an ER doctor takes up a special branch of emergency medicine, such as medical toxicology, pediatric emergency medicine, or sports medicine.
 These also carry specialty board certifications and maintenance requirements.

 Added Benefits/Opportunities